aamotz001/School_District_Analysis/README.md

 **Figure 4: Scores VS Spending per Student**
 ![alt text](https://github.com/aamotz001/School_District_Analysis/blob/main/Images_for_Analysis/F4_Scores_V_Spending.png)

 Next we want to assess the performance according to the per-student spending, which is shown above.
+Perhaps suprisingly, there appears to be an inverse relationship between per-student spending and overall student performance.
+Most likely this is because we are comparing charter and district schools together in the same data set.
+It is clear that the large schools seem to be severely underperforming compared to medium and small schools.
+This could be because student resources are overtaxed at large schools, or simply that larger amounts of students make it difficult to ensure that the students pass.

 **Figure 5: Scores VS School Size**
 ![alt text](https://github.com/aamotz001/School_District_Analysis/blob/main/Images_for_Analysis/F5_Scores_V_Size.png)

+We also want to consider the student performance at schools of different sizes (here, size means the number of students at the school)

 **Figure 6: Scores VS School Type**
 ![alt text](https://github.com/aamotz001/School_District_Analysis/blob/main/Images_for_Analysis/F6_Scores_V_Type.png)
 ### Influence of Academic Dishonesty